Yūsha (song)

 "Yūsha" (勇者) is a song by Japanese duo Yoasobi from their third EP, The Book 3 (2023).
 It was released as a single by Sony Music Entertainment Japan on September 29, 2023, serving as the first opening theme for the 2023 Japanese anime series Frieren: Beyond Journey's End.

 Written by Ayase and based on the short story Fanfare for Frieren written by Jirō Kiso, the song expresses the protagonist Frieren's emotions and memories towards the hero Himmel.
-Commercially, "Yūsha" peaked at number two on the Billboard Japan Hot 100, and number three on the Oricon Combined Singles Chart, and was certified double platinum for streaming by the Recording Industry Association of Japan (RIAJ).
+Commercially, "Yūsha" peaked at number two on the Billboard Japan Hot 100, and number three on the Oricon Combined Singles Chart, and was certified triple platinum for streaming by the Recording Industry Association of Japan (RIAJ).

 Background and release

 In September 2022, an anime adaptation of manga series by Kanehito Yamada and Tsukasa Abe, Frieren: Beyond Journey's End, was first announced.
 One year later, on September 1, 2023, the anime released the third trailer, teasing its first opening and ending themes, "Yūsha" by Yoasobi and "Anytime Anywhere" by Milet, respectively.
 On the same day, the duo also announced their third EP The Book 3, set to be released on October 4, which "Yūsha" appears as the first track.

 Before the release of "Yūsha", Yoasobi, alongside Milet, appeared via a screen at the completed screening event of Frieren: Beyond Journey's End on September 23, talking about the themes.
 On September 27, the duo announced that the song would be released as a single to digital music and streaming platforms the next two days, the same day as the two-hour first four episodes premiere.
 The buried treasure-styled limited CD single was released on December 13, including the English version, "The Brave", translated by Konnie Aoki, which was released ahead of on November 24, and appeared on the duo's third English-language EP E-Side 3, released on April 12, 2024.